Islandora/migrate_islandora_csv/TUTORIAL.md

 ]);
 ```

 In the migrate framework, you have two options for handling these types of fields.
-You can build up the full array they're expecting, which is difficult and often impossible to do without writing a custom process plugin.
-Or you set each named value in the field with separate process pipelines.
+You can build up the full array they're expecting, which is difficult and requires a custom process plugin.
+Or, if you only have one value going into a complex field, you can set each named component in the field with separate process pipelines.

-In `controlled_access_terms`, we have a notion of a `typed_relation`, which is an entity reference coupled with a MARC relator.
+In `controlled_access_terms`, we define a new field type of `typed_relation`, which is an entity reference coupled with a MARC relator.
 It expects an associative array that looks like this:
 ```php
 [ 'target_id' => 1, 'rel_type' => 'relators:ctb']
 ```

 The `target_id` portion takes an entity id, and rel_type takes the predicate for the MARC relator we want to use to describe the relationship the entity has with the repository item.
 This example would reference taxonomy_term 1 and give it the relator for "Contributor".

-If we want to set those values in yml, we can access `target_id` and `rel_type` independently by accessing them with a `/`.
+If we have a single name to deal with, we can set those values in yml, accessing `field_linked_agent/target_id` and `field_linked_agent/rel_type` independently.
 ```yml
   field_linked_agent/target_id:
     plugin: entity_generate